Spray Foam Insulation Removal Chichester

 How We Remove Spray Foam in Chichester

 Our spray foam removal process in Chichester follows a structured 5-step approach.
-We begin with a specialist survey to identify the foam type, assess coverage area, and evaluate timber condition.
+We begin with a specialist survey to identify the foam type and assess the coverage area.
 We then provide a detailed quote before any work begins.
-The removal itself uses mechanical scraping, chemical softening agents where needed, and industrial vacuum extraction to clear all residue.
+The removal itself uses manual scraping, with chemical softening agents applied where needed to lift the foam.
 We work section by section across the roof space, ensuring complete removal from every timber, rafter, and section of underlay.
 Removal typically takes 2-5 days depending on foam type and coverage.
-Following extraction, we allow 48-72 hours for post-ventilation before conducting the final timber assessment.
+Following removal, we allow 48-72 hours for ventilation, after which we provide a completion letter.
 The total process typically takes 3-4 days.
 The loft is left clean and ready for inspection.

 Protecting Your Roof Timbers During Removal

 A key concern during spray foam removal is preserving the integrity of the roof timbers beneath.
-Our technicians use controlled techniques that remove the foam without gouging or damaging the wood surface.
-Once the foam is cleared, we carry out a full timber assessment and treatment where needed.
-Industry data shows that around 40% of spray foam removals uncover some degree of timber degradation — rot, woodworm, or moisture damage that was completely hidden beneath the foam.
-In Chichester properties, particularly older listed buildings and period homes near the harbour in Bosham and Dell Quay, this timber assessment is an essential part of the process.
+Our technicians use controlled techniques — manual scraping with chemical softening where needed — that lift the foam without gouging or damaging the wood surface.
+Removing the foam fully also returns the timbers to view, so they can once again be inspected.
+In Chichester properties, particularly older listed buildings and period homes near the harbour in Bosham and Dell Quay, this careful approach is an essential part of the process.

-After removal is complete, we provide a detailed completion certificate confirming that all spray foam has been removed from the roof space.
-The service includes survey, foam identification, full extraction, timber treatment where needed, removal certification that is mortgage-ready, waste transfer documentation, and air quality testing.
-This certificate includes before-and-after photographic evidence and a summary of the work carried out.
+After removal is complete, we provide a completion letter confirming that all spray foam has been removed from the roof space in compliance with building regulations and standards.
 It is designed to satisfy mortgage lenders, surveyors, and solicitors involved in your property transaction.
-For Chichester homeowners, this documentation is the final step in making your property mortgageable again.
+For Chichester homeowners, this letter is the final step in making your property mortgageable again.

 How our Spray Foam Removal service works in Chichester